You're viewing the agent-readable version of this page. Switch to human view

 { "plan": "builder", "interval": "annual" } // builder | pro | scale

-Both return { "url": "https://..." }.
-Stripe handles recurring subscriptions; Coinbase Commerce processes a one-time payment for the annual term.
+Returns { "url": "https://..." }.
 Complete payment at that URL or pass it to your operator.

 POST /v1/mailboxes/{mailbox_id}/send